 4: Finding vendors

-Your vendors will be the cornerstones of your wedding, so spend at least a month to think about what you would like your wedding to be all about, to then research the vendors that are likely to enable that vision.
+Your vendors are the makers of your wedding, so spend at least a month to think about what you would like your wedding to be all about.
+Once you have figured it out it is time to research the vendors that seem the most capable of enabling that vision.

 - Always ask for references, look at previous work and check their websites and social media accounts.